 I was pleased with my thirty minutes walking and twenty minutes jogging, both on an incline of two followed by fifteen minutes of walking on an incline of six on the treadmill tonight.
 Hopefully it will please my personal trainer, disappointed I had failed to complete two fitness sessions over the three-day break.
 The 14-kilometre ride on my bike wasn’t enough.

 Seven months out from the trek we both agreed my training should be a mid week session and two sessions over my three-day weekend.
 I am pretty happy that I managed the slow jog on an incline.
 Jogging was part of my training preparation for the 2013 Everest Base Camp trek.
 I built up to participating in three Sri Chinmoy five kilometres runs; not bad for never have jogged in my life before.
 Strangely I am missing the jogging component so I have started tacking on few short runs to my treadmill walks.

-Tip 1: I record my training on a calendar to track my progress.
+Tip 1: I record my training progress on a calendar.
 There have been times over the last two years since trying to get and stay fit, where there have been gaps due illness or injury.
-It is good tool to use as a reminder that it is possible to pick it up again.
+It is good way to remind myself I can pick it up again.